18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/problem-definition/index.md

 ![planning][planning]

 Today in this post, we will discuss the first stage in an ML project - the problem definition stage.
-This Problem definition stage is not like the other stages which are self-explained.
-We need to clearly answer a bunch of questions at the very beginning when starting an ML project.
+This Problem definition stage is not like the other stages, which are self-explained.
+We need to answer many questions at the very beginning when starting an ML project.

 <toc>

 ## Understand business requirements

-The first step is to form a business question, or goals.
+The first step is to form a business question or goals.

 > Goals define the general purpose of a project.